|

 displaced by the invasive Bluestripe Snapper.
 Also known locally

-as Red weke.
+as red weke.
 Attains 15 inches.
-Hawai‘i and the Indo-Pacific.
-Very similar to Mulloidichthys
+Red Sea to Hawai'i and

-dentatus of the Tropical Eastern Pacific and Mulloidichthys martinicus of
+dentatus of the Tropical Eastern Pacific and

 the Tropical Western Atlantic.
 Formerly known as Mulloidichthys